MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility

 TL;DR

-MetaUrban is a compositional simulation platform for Embodied AI research in urban spaces.
-It will be publicly available to enable more research opportunities for the community, and foster generalizable and safe embodied AI in urban spaces.
+MetaUrban is a compositional simulation platform for AI-driven urban micromobility research.
+It will be open-source to enable more research opportunities for the community, and foster generalizable and safe embodied AI and micromobility in cities.

 Introducing MetaUrban